Resources for... William & Mary

 • Full-time undergraduate candidates who are permitted underloads will receive a reduction in tuition (in proportion to the reduced load) if the underload is granted prior to the end of the Add/Drop deadline.
 No tuition refunds are granted after this date.
 However, all students are charged the standard student fee that supports fee-bearing facilities and services.

-• A student seeking an underload is responsible for determining if this will affect any insurance or financial aid by contacting his or her provider.
+• A student seeking an underload is responsible for determining if this will affect any financial aid by contacting their Financial Aid Counselor.
 Underloads are seen as part-time enrollment by most financial institutions.
 In most cases, your financial aid will be reduced by the amount of your tuition reduction.

 Petition to Change Registered Course Hours

-If a student registers for a course that is variable credit (ex. from 1.00 to 3.00 credit hours) the student may select the number of credit hours they want.
-If they select a variable credit course, the system will automatically register them for the minimum number of credit hours allowed for this course.
-To make changes during the add/drop period, the student would use the Schedule and Options tab in Banner 9 Register for Classes.
+If you register for a course that is variable credit (ex. from 1.00 to 3.00 credit hours) you may select the number of credit hours you want.
+If you select a variable credit course, the system will automatically register you for the minimum number of credit hours allowed for this course.
+To make changes, use the Schedule and Options tab in Banner 9 Register for Classes.

 Petition for Academic Reinstatement